 With the redevelopment of the Rock Creek Woods Apartments, this plan recommends maximizing residential development with a minimal amount of commercial density to fulfill the requirements of the Optional Method Development of the CRT zone.
-An optional method project that includes residential dwelling units should provide a minimum of 15 percent Moderately Priced Dwelling Units (MPDUs).
-This plan also prioritizes two- and three-bedroom units for public benefit points.
+An optional method project that includes residential dwelling units should provide a minimum of 15 percent Moderately Priced Dwelling Units (MPDUs) and five percent market-affordable units for up to 30 years.
+This plan also prioritizes twoand three-bedroom units for public benefit points.
+With redevelopment, a minimum of 20 percent of the units should be two-bedroom units and five percent of the units should be three-bedroom units.
+Priority should be given to existing residents for the two- and three- bedroom units and the units under market-affordable rents.
 Redevelopment of the Rock Creek Woods Apartments should also incorporate an improved frontage on Veirs Mill Road.

 This plan further proposes to rezone the remaining parcels in the Twinbrook District, including the Halpine View Apartments, Parkway Woods and Halpine Hamlet to a commercial residential zone to achieve higher-density residential development near existing and future transit.
 The plan envisions a synergistic redevelopment of Halpine View, Parkway Woods and Halpine Hamlet to facilitate a higher-density, transit-oriented development that provides a transition between the scale of development near the Twinbrook Metrorail Station and the existing single-family neighborhoods to the north and west.

 The Aspen Hill Road extension is located south of Parkway Woods and bifurcates the Halpine View property.
 The 1992 North Bethesda - Garrett Park Master Plan and the 1994 Aspen Hill Master Plan recommended the deletion of the Aspen Hill Road extension across the Rock Creek Stream Valley Park.
-The North Bethesda- Garrett Park plan also recommended the integration of a pedestrian and bicycle connection in the general location of the extension to provide access to the Rock Creek Trail.
+The North Bethesda - Garrett Park plan also recommended the integration of a pedestrian and bicycle connection in the general location of the extension to provide access to the Rock Creek Trail.

 In 2013, Halpine Park, LLC submitted a limited preliminary plan amendment (No. 11964054A) to request an abandonment of this undeveloped road extension and incorporation of the 1.9 acres into the adjacent Halpine View property.
 The Montgomery County Planning Board approved the limited preliminary plan amendment on December 19, 2013 with conditions that required the applicant to record a new record plat that consolidates the road extension and the adjacent parcel into a new lot; provide a recorded deed of transfer that demonstrates conveyance from Montgomery County to the applicant; and provide a public access easement for a shared-use path.
+After the review and approval of the limited preliminary plan amendment, Montgomery County and the property owner confirmed that the road extension was conveyed by a deed in fee simple.
+As such, the Aspen Hill Road extension cannot be abandoned but rather must be disposed of through the County's disposition process.

-Consistent with the previous master plans, the Veirs Mill Corridor Master Plan continues to support the abandonment of the Aspen Hill Road extension to further facilitate the synergistic redevelopment of Halpine View, Parkway Woods and Halpine Hamlet.
+The Veirs Mill Corridor Master Plan supports the return of the Aspen Hill Road extension to the Halpine View property through Montgomery County's disposition process in exchange for the requirement to provide a minimum of 30 percent of the dwelling units attributable to the density of the 1.9-acre parcel in the form of MPDUs.
 Further, this master plan continues to recommend a trail through the properties to connect to the new Twinbrook Trail and ultimately the Rock Creek Trail.